Shubhaankar-Sharma/macrice/README.md

 ## Install

 First, install: [Karabiner-Elements](https://karabiner-elements.pqrs.org/)
-if you'd like to setup the CAPSLOCK as your hotkey (alt+ctrl+shift). https://karabiner-elements.pqrs.org/
+if you'd like to setup the CAPSLOCK as your global hyper key (alt+ctrl+shift). https://karabiner-elements.pqrs.org/

 Second, install: